PCI DSS Penetration Testing | PCI Test

 PCI systems, that store, process or transmit cardholder data, should be scanned for viruses by performing PCI DSS pentest at least once a quarter.
 In addition, the system should be checked for other malware and security issues every month.

 You may face fines, legal action, and reduced revenue if you do not perform a PCI compliance test.
-The Payment Card Industry Data Security Standard (PCI guidance) is a set of regulations developed by the Payment Card Industry Security Standards Council aimed at protecting payment card data.
+The PCI penetration testing guidance is a set of regulations developed by the PCI Council aimed at protecting payment card data.
 Any business that processes, stores, or transmits payment card data must comply with the PCI DSS.
 Failing to do so can result in heavy fines and other penalties.